josevazf/42-pipex/README.md

 # 42-pipex

-pipex is a 42 school project aimed to better understand shell redirection and pipes, by handling them in C.
+This project's goal is to better understand shell redirection and pipes, by handling them in C.

 This pipex program takes an input file, performs a command on it, pipes the result to another command which then writes its result to an output file.
 The result is virtually identical to this kind of shell command:
 ```